ResearchComputing/Summer_Camp_2023/Day_Three/XDMOD/README.md

-## Tutorial: Getting the most out of CU Research Computing resources
+## Tutorial: Analyzing resource use with Slurmtools and XDMoD

 ### Objectives: